mattc41190/java-compilation/003-packages-for-peanuts/README.md

 ## Notes on this exercise:

 - The code structure in this lesson deviates seriously from the earlier lessons.
-- There are two distinct packages `com.circus.peanuts` and `com.circus.cotton_candy` which reside in the root directory.
+- There are three distinct packages `com.matthewcale`, `com.circus.peanuts`, and `com.circus.cotton_candy` which reside in the root directory.
-- From `javac` documentation: " If a class is part of a package, `javac` puts the class file in a subdirectory reflecting the package name, creating directories as needed"
+- From `javac` documentation: "If a class is part of a package, `javac` puts the class file in a subdirectory reflecting the package name, creating directories as needed"
 - [Read this over and over](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/classpath.html#Understanding)
+- Largely speaking once you understand the directory structure rules for classpath adding in the additional complexity of the package naming convention is not entirely too heavy.